cnumr/best-practices/chapters/BP_040_en.md

 Avoid using these libraries when possible (see https://youmightnotneedjquery.com) or only keep their most used parts (see https://getbootstrap.com/customize).

-Bundlers like Webpack allow the automatix removal of unused code.
+Bundlers like Webpack allow the automatic removal of unused code.
 This is called tree shaking.

 ### Example